 This cute cobbled lane by day plays host to some of Glasgow’s finest independent shops and by night has restaurants well worth a visit.
 Upstairs in De Courcy’s Arcade, there is an assortment of independent businesses.
 Janet and John is an arts and crafts gallery promoting Scottish Creativity.
-Lovesome Emporium sells handmade accessories, knitwear and jewellery and hosts workshops including lamp making and arm knitting.
-DRAW Art Store is an independent retailer of fine stationery and graphic arts supplies from Japan, Europe and America, Jess Taylor Lashes and Beauty offer a range of beauty treatments from professional therapists.
-Leave the hustle, bustle, stress and strain of modern day life behind while you enjoy delicious home baking and sit in relaxed vintage splendor at The Cup & Saucer Vintage Tearoom.
+Ziri sells fabulous women’s accessories.
+DRAW Art Store is an independent retailer of fine stationery and graphic arts supplies from Japan, Europe and America.
+Sakaeo is the place to relax and unwind with a Thai Massage.
+Leave the hustle, bustle, stress and strain of modern day life behind while you enjoy delicious home baking and sit in relaxed vintage splendor at Flying Ducks Vintage.

 Cafe Go Go is perfect for breakfast, brunch or lunch.
 Cafe Andaluz is a Spanish Tapas restaurant, serving tapas, paellas and a huge range of Spanish wines and cocktails.
 Zizzi is an Italian restaurant serves tasty, authentic dishes from pizza, pasta, risotto to salads, a full vegan menu and indulgent desserts – all in a uniquely designed restaurant.

 Daily spin cycle classes are available at Revolution Spin at the entrance of Dowanside Lane.
 Continuing down Dowanside Lane, Starry Starry Night is a cornucopia of vintage, retro and antique clothing and jewellery.
 John R. Gibson picture frame maker is next door to Starry Starry Night.
 Relics antiques is at the bottom of Dowanside Lane.